xataio/agent/README.md

   - [ ] Add an approval workflow for the agent to run potentially dangerous statements
   - [ ] Allow configuration of the tools that can be defined per monitoring schedule

 While the Agent is by its nature primarily an open-source project that you self-host, we are also working on a cloud version.
 The advantage of the cloud version is that some integrations are easier to install.
-If you are interested in the cloud version, please let us know.
+If you are interested in the cloud version, please [sign up on the waitlist here](https://tally.so/r/wgvkgM).